kolypto/py-mongosql/README.md

 which is an extension of [MongoQuery Configuration](#mongoquery-configuration):

+* `writable_properties`: Are `@property` model attributes writable?

+    When `False`, and incoming JSON object will only be allowed to set/modify real columns.
+The only way to save a value for a `@property` would be to use the `@saves_relations` decorator and handle the value manually.

+    When `True`, even `@property` and `@hybrid_property` objects will be writable.
+    Note that validation, as with other fields, is up to you.
+    In order to be completely writable, it also has to be in the `rw_fields` list.

 * `ro_fields`: The list of read-only fields.

     These fields can only be modified in the code.